How To Behave At A Nudist Camp, With Euphoria’s Barbie Ferreira

 "Many of us are self-conscious about our bodies because we’re still very much judged on how we look.
 So I’m on a journey to see if it’s possible to love your body wholeheartedly," Ferreira says in this Refinery29 video.

 Walking through a park, she interviews passersby, asking them questions ranging from what body hair they remove to what they like to see on other women.
-She found that some people aren't "crazy about" body hair on others and some people "shave [their] arms and legs and armpits."
-One person admitted to "just let[ting] it all hang out... all natural" but added that they "don’t particularly care for body hair on women [though] a little hair on the arm is okay."
+She finds that some people aren't "crazy about" body hair on others and some people "shave [their] arms and legs and armpits".
+One person admits to "just let[ting] it all hang out... all natural" but adds that they "don’t particularly care for body hair on women [though] a little hair on the arm is ok".

 Then, Ferreira pays a visit to Young Naturists America, a group of people that believe in tolerance, body positivity and ending censorship around bodies.
 Here, we see her interacting with a group of naturists in their birthday suits — congregating around campfires, skinny dipping and sunbathing outdoors.